rticommunity/rticonnextdds-examples/examples/connext_dds/content_filtered_topic/c++11/README.md

     sleep periods for the subscriber.
 A value of '0' instructs the application to run forever; this is the default.

-3.  (subscriber only) The *select Content Filtered Topic* switch.
-If 1, then we use a *Content Filtered Topic*.
-If 0, then we use a normal *Topic*.
-The default is 1.
+3.  (subscriber only) If this argument is given, it will use a normal *Topic* instead of a *Content Filtered Topic*.

 ## Customizing the Build